Skip to content ↓

 At the start of each academic year, children in years 1–6 have the opportunity to apply to be on our School Council.
 Children are asked to write a manifesto, explaining why they think they would be a good School Councillor, which they present to their classes.
 An anonymous ballot is held for pupils to vote for their class representatives, 1 girl and 1 boy per year group.

-This is designed to be similar to a real life election in order to teach the children about democracy in our society.
-The School Council meet regularly to organise fundraising events for the school as well as taking part in other school projects.
+This is designed to be similar to a real life election in order to teach children about democracy in our society.
+The School Council meet regularly to organise fundraising events for the school as well as take part in other school projects.
 Their views are shared with their classmates and vice versa.